Zyst/learning-react/README.md

 # Learning React
-A repository where I drop code I create as I learn React I'm now working on the [official facebook tutorial](https://facebook.github.io/react/docs/tutorial.html).
+A repository where I drop code I create as I learn React I finished the Official Facebook Tutorial and Hacking with React.

 ## Official facebook tutorial
 The [Official facebook tutorial](https://facebook.github.io/react/docs/tutorial.html) code is located in `facebook-react-tutorial/react-tutorial` and can be run with any of the following.: